Paramount Animation

-Paramount Animation is an American animation studio, serving as the animation division and label of Paramount Pictures, a subsidiary of Paramount Global.
-The division was founded on July 6, 2011, following the box office success of Paramount's own Rango and the end of their distribution deal with DreamWorks Animation in 2012.
+Paramount Animation is an American animation studio, serving as the animation division and label of Paramount Pictures, a subsidiary of Paramount Skydance.
+It was founded on July 6, 2011, following the critical and commercial success of Paramount's own Rango and the end of its distribution deal with DreamWorks Animation in 2012.
+The studio produces its own animated features, most of them being distributed by Paramount, while also co-producing movies with other companies such as Nickelodeon Movies, primarily based on franchises from the Nickelodeon brand.

-The studio's first film The SpongeBob Movie: Sponge Out of Water was released on February 6, 2015, and its latest release being Rumble on December 15, 2021, with their next release being Saving Bikini Bottom: The Sandy Cheeks Movie in 2023 and Under the Boardwalk on an unspecified date.
+Paramount Animation has produced 10 feature films, with its first film being The SpongeBob Movie: Sponge Out of Water, released on February 6, 2015; and its latest being Smurfs, released on July 18, 2025.
+The studio's next release is The SpongeBob Movie: Search for SquarePants, set to be released on December 19, 2025.

-Films produced by Paramount Animation have grossed a total of $604.1 million at the box office.
+Films produced by Paramount Animation have grossed a total of $842.6 million at the worldwide box office.
 Its highest-grossing film to date is The SpongeBob Movie: Sponge Out of Water, which grossed $325.1 million.
+Transformers One and The SpongeBob Movie: Sponge Out of Water ranked among the studio's most critically acclaimed films to date.